vndrecodes/docker-nginx-multi-php/README.md

 # docker-nginx-multi-php
 Handle multiple php containers with a single nginx on one host

+**This is only for test purposes.
+Do not use in production, without proper configuration.**

 ## Test
 1. Run `docker-compose up -d` in `docker` directory